marcustxl/EE0005-Employee-Attrition/README.md

-# This is a Data Science and Artificial Intelligence Project done by Me and my 3 other groupmates (NTU Year 3 IEM Student)
+# This is a Data Science and Artificial Intelligence Project done by Me and my groupmates (NTU Year 3 IEM Student)

 # EmployeeAttrition
 The objective of this project is to Predict Attrition of IBM Employees based on different variables